ASP.NET Optimistic Concurrency Control

 If the product was deleted by another user, the flow is redirected to the

 error page.
-If there was a concurrency exception, the method ConcurrencyException()
+If there was a concurrency exception, the method ConcurrencyException() is called to process the exception and

 display the fields that are conflicting.private void ConcurrencyException()